What is Included on the Chemistry GRE?

 The Graduate Record Examination (GRE®) for Chemistry contains questions from four different chemistry disciplines.
 Analytical chemistry, inorganic chemistry, organic chemistry, and physical chemistry are the four disciplines.
 There are 130 multiple-choice questions on the chemistry GRE®.

 Students who want to pursue graduate degrees in specific fields take GRE® tests.
 A general GRE® test is available, as well as subject-specific tests.
-Candidates can demonstrate knowledge in a specific field, such as chemistry, mathematics, or biology, taking these subject-specific tests.
+Candidates can demonstrate knowledge in a specific field, such as chemistry, mathematics, or biology, by taking these subject-specific tests.

 Candidates taking the chemistry GRE® test, or any GRE® test, must adhere to strict guidelines and adhere to strict time constraints.
 GRE® chemistry test takers have two hours and fifty minutes to complete the exam.
 Prior to the testing date, students must also pre-register and pay any required fees.